jacubero/VBF/Sphinx/source/faq.rst

 The stated mission of VBF is to be viable free open source library for analyzing Vector Boolean Functions used in ciphers.
 VBF uses best-of-breed free open source Number Theory Library called NTL by Victor Shoup.

+I developed this library to support my PhD Thesis.

 Who is behind this project?
 ============================